Halloween and Other Seasons by Al Sarrantonio

 - Purchase it here

-- Published 2000 (Cemetery Dance hardcover edition)
+- Published 2000 (Cemetery Dance Publications hardcover signed and limited to 1,000 copies edition)

 - Finished reading it on October 27, 2005

 - There are some authors which when reading their work, I usually burn through it at a record pace.
 These are novels which I yearn desperately to find out what happens next, I'm eager to spend more time with the characters and at the same time I dread the ending because that means my experience with them will be over.
 Obviously I'm saying this now because Ketchum is on that list; and in case you are curious, others include Andrew Vachss, Joe Lansdale, and Richard Laymon.
-I started and finished Hide and Seek within 24 hours.
+I started and finished HIDE AND SEEK within 24 hours.
 It wouldn't let me not read it.
 At the heart of the story is the love between small town local Dan Thomas and visiting out of towner Casy White.
 The readers get to enjoy their relationship in a way that should remind you of your own past loves.
 At the same time though, not everyone has an easy life when they are young and Casey is enough here to be glad that despite envying young love, it's good to know that she's a character in a book.
 Anyway, while the first half of the novel establishes characters and relationships, it also lays all the groundwork and chills for the second half: for the game of hide and seek.
 The game is what has to happen and we know it's what we've been waiting for.
 I won't spoil anything but if I couldn't put the book down during the first half when "nothing was happening", imagine what I was like when the shit was hitting fan.
 Don't take my word for it though; pick the book up and find out for yourself.

 High Cotton by Joe R. Lansdale